ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 Below, I provide full Stan code for this model but also apply the technique to each of our model types.

 <details>
- <summary>Click to view the complete Stan model with sparse-data parameterization</summary>
+ <summary>The complete Stan model with sparse-data parameterization</summary>
  When using this Stan model, you have to specify which model type you want to use.
 In R:

 {% highlight r %}